Framing Routine (FI)

 I don't think I'll ever get rid of our "regular" notes entirely, but I have to acknowledge the success our students have had with the Framing Routine.
 We continue to design FRAMEs to re-teach and review topics that our students suggest.
 As an added bonus, they appreciate that we have taken their advice and suggestions to heart.
 Listen to your kids!
 They know what they need!

-benson17 About 1 year ago
+benson17 Over 1 year ago

 Implementation Log